Viulix/Wavegenerator/README.md

 # Wavegenerator

-This is a piece of software that allows you to send controlled impulsed via an function generator.
+This is a piece of software that allows you to send controlled impulses via an function generator.

 ---